The most common sign of miscarriage is vaginal bleeding.

-Light vaginal bleeding is common during the first trimester of pregnancy (the first 12 weeks), so having this symptom does not necessarily mean that you have had a miscarriage.
-However, it's important that any vaginal bleeding is investigated straight away.
+However, light vaginal bleeding is relatively common during the first trimester of pregnancy (the first 12 weeks) and doesn't necessarily mean you're having a miscarriage.

-If you have vaginal bleeding, contact your maternity team or early pregnancy unit at your local hospital.
+If you have vaginal bleeding, contact your GP, maternity team or early pregnancy unit at your local hospital as soon as possible.

 Other symptoms of a miscarriage include:

 - cramping and pain in your lower abdomen